pro3d-space/PRo3D/docs/Build-Deploy-System.md

 # Automatic Releases (triggered by pushing to autorelease branch)

+The idea is that by pushing into a `autorelease` branch, the CI automatically runs all steps to produce a draft release on github.

+The full approach is:
+  - merge your feature to `develop`
+  - prepare a commit for the release by adjusting the version numbers
+    - change the file `PRODUCT_RELEASE_NOTES.md` and introduce a new version
+    - change `aardium/package.json`'s version accordingly (feel free to automate this step)
+  - when done, merge into the autorelease branch which then triggers an automatic release (and creates a draft release on github)
+  - Wait for the CI to finish, and adjust the newly created release and publish the draft

 The `new` build system uses the Build.fsproj and Build.fs/Helpers.fs files for running builds (as opposed to fake runner and build.fsx earlier).

 Thus we have those components: